 This deduction is specifically meant to make it more affordable to own a home.
 You can deduct the amount of interest you’ve paid on your mortgage.
 This is good for up to $750,000 of mortgage debt.

 This is an interesting deduction, because it’s essentially a tax deduction for paying your other taxes.
 Every year you can write off your property tax expense for the year as one of your deductions.
 Be aware that it only applies to the amount you paid, so if you split these costs with the previous homeowner, only what you paid during the year applies.

 If you are a small business owner who uses part of your home only for business, then you may qualify for a deduction.

 There are a few different factors that affect how much the deductible is, including the percentage of the property used for your small business.

 The home expenses you can list for this include things like real estate taxes, utility bills, office repairs and maintenance, rent, homeowners insurance premiums, and homeowner association fees.

 To qualify for this, be sure to keep a thorough record of your receipts for these expenses throughout the year.
-It’s not a guarantee that you’ll be audited for claiming this deduction, but it can make that riskier.
-Be sure you keep good records and file things correctly and never file a tax credit for buying house supplies or other expenses used in both your house and your office without drawing a clear line on what is for your business and what is for the rest of your home.
+Not only should you keep good records, but be sure you never file a tax credit for buying house supplies or other expenses used in both your house and your office without drawing a clear line on what is for your business and what is for the rest of your home.

 Is there a first-time buyer credit?